kaasmdfs/RfidOpcLib/README.md

 # RFID Methods
-This is an expansion set of classes that expands upon the [convertersystems/opc-ua-client](https://github.com/convertersystems/opc-ua-client) libraries that  are used to make communication to a OPC UA server easier inside of C#.
+This is an expansion set of classes that expands upon the [convertersystems/opc-ua-client](https://github.com/convertersystems/opc-ua-client) libraries that  are used to make communication to an OPC UA server easier inside of C#.
 These classes will make OPC UA method calls to Siemens RF600 RFID readers easier to handle.
 ### Currently Supported Methods
 Scan